-Left Unchecked, Tree Diseases and Insects Can Become Major Health Care Concerns
+Left Unchecked, Tree Insects and Diseases Can Become Major Health Care Concerns

 Trees provide a multitude of benefits but they can also be prone to insect and disease problems.
 Some problems are minor but others can be a major problem or potentially cause the loss of a tree.
 Recognizing and managing these types of issues requires an experienced and knowledgeable arborist.

-Currently, Dallas residents are bracing for the Emerald Ash Borer to present itself in Dallas County.
-Read one of several articles featured on our website about this invasive borer known to be in Tarrant, Denton and other surrounding counties.
+The invasive Emerald Ash Borer (Agrilus planipennis) has been detected in Dallas County and within the City of Dallas.
+All untreated Ash trees will be lost.
+Read one of several articles featured on our website about this invasive borer now known to be in Dallas, Tarrant, Denton and other surrounding counties.

 Tree Insects and Diseases

 Tree insect and disease problems exist when there is an ideal host (your tree), a problematic insect or disease is present (that likes your tree), and the right environment for the growth or expansion of the problem (not good news for your tree).
 Some insects and their damage may not cause major health concerns while other insects can cause the loss of a tree.
 The same is true with tree diseases or pathogens.